 Utila is a unique island in the sense that no cars are allowed for transportation.
 You may be wondering…”how do people get around?”
 The answer is simple, tuk tuks!
 Tuk tuks are essentially automated rickshaws.
 The colorful ones on the streets of Utila function like taxis and are very easy to flag down.
 If you’re going anywhere on the island’s main street, you shouldn’t need to pay more than 25-50 HNL ($1-2).

 It’s less common for the residents of Utila to own Tuk Tuks for their private transportation, but not unheard of.
 Most people that live full-time on the island will own a motorbike, scooter or ATV to get around.

-Taking the ferry to Coral Beach Village is the perfect excuse for a tuk tuk ride!
+Taking the ferry to Coral Beach Village is the perfect excuse for a long tuk tuk ride.
 If you’re staying on Utila’s main street, you can hop in any tuk tuk and ask the driver to take you to the “Coral Beach ferry.”
 They’ll know exactly where to go.
 Since the ferry port is a further drive, you may be asked to pay 75-100 HNL for the ride.
 The free ferries run each hour on the hour, so make sure to time your visit right.

 Hike Pumpkin Hill

 Since most of Utila is completely flat, Pumpkin Hill is impossible to miss.
 If you’re in the mood for some light physical exercise, grab a tuk tuk, pay 100 HNL and hike the 20 minutes to the highest point on the island.
 Regrettably, the trail is overgrown at the top so the views aren’t as great as they could be.
 However, the views on the way up aren’t bad and, if you’re like me, you probably need a chance to work off some baleada calories.